 There may be circumstances where you require medical or surgical care and you do not have the opportunity to select the provider of care.
 For example, some hospital-based providers (for example, anesthesiologists) or laboratory providers may not be participating providers.
 Typically, when you receive care from nonparticipating providers, you are responsible for the difference between the allowed amount and the provider's billed charges.
-However, in some circumstances where you were not able to choose the provider who rendered such care you are not responsible for any amounts above what you would have been required to pay (such as deductibles) had you used a participating provider.
-You can't be balance billed for emergency services.
-This includes services you may get after you're in stable condition unless you gave advance written consent to the nonparticipating provider and give up your protections not to be balanced billed for post-stabilization services.
+However, in some circumstances where you were not able to choose the provider who rendered such care you are not responsible for any amounts above what you would have been required to pay (such as deductibles) had you used a participating provider, unless you gave advance written consent to the nonparticipating provider.

 These circumstances could include nonparticipating providers in a participating hospital, your participating physician using a nonparticipating laboratory, post-stabilization following emergency services, or medically necessary air ambulance services.
 When a claim is identified as a special circumstance, payment will be made to the nonparticipating provider when required by law.
-These nonparticipating providers can negotiate with Blue Cross for a higher allowed amount after the initial payment has been made.
-This may result in an increase to the amount applied to your in-network cost-sharing.
+These nonparticipating providers can negotiate with Blue Plus for a higher allowed amount after the initial payment has been made.
+This may result in an increase to your member cost-share amount.
 For additional information, visit bluecrossmn.com/nosurprises.

 If you receive a bill from a nonparticipating provider while using a participating hospital or facility, and you did not provide written consent to receive the services, this could be a "surprise" or "balance" bill.
-If you have questions regarding what a "surprise" or "balance" bill is, call Customer Service at the number on the back of your ID card or visit bluecrossmn.com/nosurprises.
+If you have questions regarding what a "surprise" or "balance" bill is, call Customer Service at the telephone number on the back of your ID card or visit bluecrossmn.com/nosurprises.
 The extent of reimbursement in certain medical emergency circumstances may also be subject to state and federal law, please refer to "Emergency Care" for coverage of benefits.
 You may appeal a decision that your claim does not qualify as a special circumstance.
 Please refer to "Complaint and Appeal Process."